AnsaryMarecar/MAAO/README.md

+# NOT MAINTAINED

 # SAFE RETIREMENT HOME Project
  SAFE RETIREMENT HOME is a JAVA-based project for Retirement Home.
  We are actually in the release 3 of the project

 More information and screenshots can be inserted in the future.
-This projected is created by students Information Systems at <a href="http://esipe.u-pec.fr/accueil-fr/accueil-esipe-creteil-805697.kjsp">ESIPE engineering school</a>.
+This projected was created by students in Engineering School.

 # Installation
 If you want to run an instance of MAAO project, we recommand to you to :